When Coverage Is Denied

 - the driver was under the influence of intoxicants and therefore couldn’t keep proper control of the vehicle

-- the driver was convicted of impaired driving or having a blood alcohol level over.08 percent at the time of the accident or of refusing to take a breathalyzer test
+- the driver was convicted of impaired driving or having a blood alcohol level equal to or over .08 at the time of the accident or of refusing to take a breathalyzer test

 - the vehicle was being used for an illegal trade or to transport items against the law (for example, the vehicle was being used to smuggle cigarettes or to carry explosives without proper identification and safety precautions)